 Looking at this, you might be wondering: What is the difference between stromboli and calzones?
 Mostly, it’s the shape of the dough packet (stromboli being more of a long log).
 But both are equally easy to make with store-bought pizza dough, and just as with calzones, you can play around with the fillings here however you want.
 Get our Pizza Dough Stromboli recipe.

-The original version of this story was written by John Birdsall and Chris Rochelle on January 30, 2014.
+The original version of this story was written by John Birdsall and Chris Rochelle in 2014.
 It has been updated by Jen Wheeler with additional links and text.

 Photos and photo-collages by Chris Rochelle for Chowhound